 The spiciest peppers in the world.
 Some evolved organically, some were genetically devised somewhere in a laboratory.
 Either way, they will set your tongue ablaze.
 But what are they?
 And how are they measured?
-Keep reading to learn about the spiciest peppers in the world.
+Keep reading to more about the world’s hottest peppers. l

 Measuring the World’s Spiciest Peppers

 Believe it or not, there is actually a standard unit for measuring levels of spiciness.
 That’s right, we’re talking about the Scoville Scale.

 Named after American pharmacologist, Wilbur Scoville, who devised the test and scale in 1912 while working at the Parke-Davis pharmaceutical, it measures the pungency of chili peppers and other spicy foods.
 The standard unit of measure being the SHU.

 SHU = Scoville Heat Unit (A measure of Spiciness)

 SHU is a way of quantifying how spicy a pepper is by measuring the concentration of capsaicinoids.
 Capsaicin is the chemical responsible for the spicy sensation within a pepper.

 Well, as the only internationally recognized unit of measure, SHU has become the standard and according to its formula, here are the 8 spiciest peppers in the world:

 The 7-Pot family is from Trinidad.
 There are a few different versions, including the Yellow 7-Pot, the 7-Pot Jonah, and the Chocolate, or 7-Pot Douglah.
 The name refers to the saying that it is hot enough to spice 7 pots of stew.
 In Trinidad, they are used in military grade tear gas and marine paint, which prevents barnacles.

 Coming in at number on this list is this 7 Pot variety, which comes from the region of Barrackpore on the Caribbean Island of Trinidad.
 It has a nice fruity flavor along with considerable heat.